dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 mental illnesses, but not merely a subset of human mental illness.
 No, artificial intelligence will have its own completely distinct forms of mental illness.
 This will *prove* the primarily informational basis for mental illness -- can you give a machine Prozac?
-How about Seroquel?
-And that medication Abilify, with it's ability to shapeshift between 5HT-* and D2 activity, depending on however specific fluctuations of blood-plasma levels cause its profile of receptor affinity to adapt ... at that specific moment in the pre-schizophrenic's turbulent schedule of pharmaceutical metabolism.
-Nope, can't prescribe anything to AI: just pull the plug;
-isn't that simple?
+Nope, can't prescribe anything to AI: just pull the plug; isn't that simple?
 How can doctors classify mental illness in generalized articial intelligence when it will be so tightly coupled to the G.A.I.'s specific structure and history of data-ingestion?
 It's a frightening problem.

 Given the above insights that more or less extend the notion of soul to generalized artificial intelligence, then a purely materialistic